SPARTonScratch/cliolens/README.md

 with the file's full content as base64-encoded text (subject to `--max-file-size` truncation, measured in bytes).

-*Design decision (v0.1.0): `*.lock` files are excluded by default — they're large and low-signal for AI context.
-This may be revisited based on feedback.*

 ## Anatomy of the output

 ````markdown